 Even good use of white space won’t save you if the typographic design is only half done and readability suffers.
 Studies have shown that typography is one of the most critical factors that affects the feeling experienced by the user and the ease of use.

-The feelings that different fonts on different pages arouse in users
+The feelings that different fonts arouse in users on different kinds of web sites.

 The picture above illustrates how the different fonts affect the experience of the transaction.
 For example, on a bank’s pages, the serif and traditional Baskerville font was seen to be more trustworthy, whereas on fitness pages the more modern, non-serif Fira was regarded as more trustworthy.

 It is worth selecting the font according to the situation it will be used in, and not on the basis of your own preference or trends.
-The starting points for good typography, particularly on-line are:
+The starting points for good typography, particularly online typography are:

 - Select the font correctly for the use situation and the feeling wanted.